qor/auth/README.md

 That's it, then you could goto `http://127.0.0.1:9000/auth/login` to try Auth features, like login, logout, register, forgot/change password...

+And it could be even easier with [Auth Themes](#auth-themes), you could integrate Auth into your application with few line configurations.

 ## Usage

 Auth has many configurations that could be used to customize it for different usage, lets start from Auth's [Config](http://godoc.org/github.com/qor/auth#Config).